NoahTheDuke/lazytest/README.md

     3. The suite for each var is selected by selecting all `--include` or `:focus` metadata suites and tests cases and then removing all `--exclude` suites and test cases.
 If no suites or test cases have `:focus` metadata or `--include` hasn't been provided, then everything is selected.
 (To be clear, `--exclude` overrides `:focus` and `--include`.)
 8. Lazytest calls the runner on the filtered run suite.
     * For suites:
-        1. Run each `before` hook.
+        1. Run each `before` context function.
-        2. If there are any `around` hooks, combine them with `clojure.test/join-fixtures`, and then execute the next step in a thunk wrapped in the combined `around` function.
+        2. If there are any `around` context functions, combine them with `clojure.test/join-fixtures`, and then execute the next step in a thunk wrapped in the combined `around` function.
         3. For each child in `:children`, restart from step 1 of the appropriate sequence.
         4. Run each `after` hook.
     * For test cases:
-        1. Run each `before-each` hook (including from all parents), outermost first, in definition order.
+        1. Run each `before-each` function (including from all parents), outermost first, in definition order.
         2. Execute the test function, get the `test-case-result`.
-        3. Run each `after-each` hook (including from all parents), innermost first, in definition order.
+        3. Run each `after-each` function (including from all parents), innermost first, in definition order.
 9. Depending on the chosen reporter, Lazytest prints the results of each suite and test case immediately or at another point.
 10. The run is ended with `System/exit`, and the exit value is either `0` for no failures or `1` for any number of failures.